 Once students grasp a concept, show students how to manipulate it in real life.
 Use their own writing or invent a sentence of your own to correct or improve the message.
 Explain how grammar is an important writing tool.
 For instance, when students write, take a sentence from each assignment and compile the sentences on a Google Slide.
 Comb through the sentences together as a class, bettering and moving the pieces of the sentences.
 (Sometimes I display this presentation, and other times I “make a copy for each student.”)

 Second, use fun images and memorization tricks.
 I use “zombies” with active and passive voice.
 I ask students to add “by zombies” to the end of sentences to check for active or passive voice.
 You can do this with any sentence, and it will probably become a classroom joke.
 (You can also see my zombie grammar.)
+Trust me, the more you work with middle school grammar, the more inside jokes you’ll develop with your students.

 Third, use everyday conversations and reading material to study grammar.
 Many textbooks have accompanying language studies.
 Use them.
 Acknowledge the parts of speech of vocabulary words.
 Identify pronouns as you speak, and then ask students to name their antecedents.
 Incorporating grammar terminology shows students that grammar is a natural part of life, that they already know grammar.